CR1N993R/M122-LB2/Readme.md

   - matplotlib (Creating stock plots)
   - pysftp (Upload to FTP server)

-## Setup
-If you want to send emails you have to enter your gmail information into the config file.

 ## Running the Application
 Navigate into the src directory and run the following commands
 ### Windows